hettlage/salt-statistics-page/README.md

 apt-get install nginx
 ```

-On Ubuntu, you should add the configuration file in the folder `/etc/nginx/sites-available/`, and itv should have the following content.
+On Ubuntu, you should add the configuration file in the folder `/etc/nginx/sites-available/`, and it should have the following content.

 ```
 upstream tornado_app {